Raikia/FiercePhish/README.md

 (Fresh installs are expected, but the installer should work on a used OS with no problems)

+(Ubuntu 14.04 support has been removed.
+To install FiercePhish on 14.04, [read these instructions](https://github.com/Raikia/FiercePhish/wiki/Ubuntu-14.04-Installation-Guide)

 _If you would like a different OS distribution supported, create a [Github issue](https://github.com/Raikia/FiercePhish/issues)_